jocew1904/105-unit-3/README.md

 ![Percent Change Bar Graph](https://user-images.githubusercontent.com/118193207/202773013-ee6c139c-324b-422d-9c76-49671cc6bbdd.png)

+The graphs depict changes in Scandanavian real GDP per capita over time.
+The Bar Chart Race shows active changes through a 2000-2019 timeline while the Percent Change Bar Graph illustrates the percent change in rGDP per capita over that time.
+This helps viewers understand the nature of economic growth in Scandanavia, along with comparing them to each other and other nations.

 ## Acknowledgements
 Thank you to the [Davis Library Research Hub](https://library.unc.edu/data/) for their useful tutorials, guideposts, and on-site support.
 These resources were critical to the creation of this repository.